 Next, users are directed to the description of the House Report.
 Access the title by clicking on the blue hyperlink.

-If uncertain about the citation format, simply use the drop-down Citation Lookup tool to the left.
-Enter in the relevant pieces of information pertaining to your document.
+If you are uncertain about the citation format, use the drop-down Citation Lookup Tool to the left.
+Enter in the relevant information pertaining to your document.

 Searching the Metadata

 The Serial Set contains information on a wide range of topics, including history, anthropology, science and technology, Native American studies, slavery, and many more.
 For example, search the full text of documents in the U.S. Congressional Serial Set database by entering “Lewis and Clark” and choosing the Just search for option.

 Results include relevant documents such as:

 - Consideration of bill to provide for Lewis and Clark Exposition: House Report No. 58-2327